sofilip/obsidian-zotero-template/README.md

     - Bibliography style: IEEE (use whatever you want, don't forget to change the .csl file)

   5. Use the Zotero Integration Plugin (ctrl+p), in Obsidian, and select the file you'd like to export, type the format_name you entered.

+> Note: I used the preconfigured Zotero template.tex for the example.pdf